Heart of Palm Salad with Tomato and Avocado

 - Dice avocados, put them in a bowl large enough to hold all the salad ingredients, and toss with 2 T of fresh lime juice.

-- Slice the hearts of palm and separate into rings (or cut in half if they don’t separate easily.)
+- Slice the hearts of palm if needed, and cut slices in half if desired.

 - Cut the grape tomatoes into half.